 6. Mario Kart Wii

 First off, can we all agree that the box art for this ludicrously top selling game is just kind of lame?
 Second, how fun was the little steering wheel that was included? (answer: more fun that it ever had a right to be).
-I generally found the motion controls to be very intuitive here, whether using the wheel or tilted Wii remote.
-Being Mario Kart, this entry is of course packed full of enchanting and thrilling courses, both new and retro.
+I generally found the motion controls to be pretty intuitive here, whether using the wheel or tilted Wii remote.
+Being Mario Kart, this entry is of course packed full of enchanting and thrilling courses, both new and retro, even if it never quite reaches the heights of the best Mario Kart games.
 Nearly everyone owned several Wii remotes by the time the game released, so it was a great party game to play with friends!
 Definitely still worth playing today, or at least the remixed courses in Mario Kart 8!

 5. Donkey Kong Country Returns

-I could not have been more excited for the release of this game.
+I have such fond memories of picking this game up and playing late into summer nights.
 Donkey Kong Country is one of my favorite series, and Retro Studios proved they could handle Nintendo’s best IPs with Metroid Prime (see below!).
 This game definitely has a different feel from the original trilogy on Super Nintendo, but once you’re over that it’s a delightful, atmospheric, and challenging wonder.
 Level design is always clever and the remixed soundtrack is stellar.
 It never quite reaches the euphoric heights of Donkey Kong Country 2, but it’s a lovely game that made me smile from start to finish (in between shouting fits of rage, because it’s hard!)